sass/sass/doc-src/SASS_CHANGELOG.md

 * Fix `--watch` on Windows.

+* Passing too many arguments to a function via `...` is now a warning rather than silently discarding additional arguments.
+In future versions of Sass, this will become an error.

 ## 3.4.2 (28 August 2014)

 * Properly detect the output format from the output filename for `sass-convert`.